top of page

 On the other hand, regarding the qualitative aspects of the laws of nature, the second principle is not as obvious.
 To be convinced of the second principle, we must carefully consider the various alternative possibilities for the qualitative features of the laws of physics, and assess the type of universe that would emerge.
 Would these new laws result in the structure, order, and complexity that our universe has, or are our laws supremely special in this regard?
 This is intuitively easy to assess, but hard to make rigorous.

 On the one hand, we can appreciate how the complexity in our universe emerges from the specific features of our amazing laws.
 As Davies said, it’s hard to believe that things would work out so well with any rag-bag set of laws.
 On the other hand, what exactly are the alternative sets of laws to be considered?
 While scientists model other possible laws for our universe and see that they lead to a universe without any complexity, the theoretical possibilities are indefinite and endless, and therein lies the problem.
 How can we know that the overwhelming majority of possible laws lead to universes without order, structure, and complexity?
-Again, scientists intuit that our laws are special in this regard, but it remains an intuition of expert scientists which cannot be rigorously demonstrated.
+Again, scientists intuit that our laws are special in this regard, but it remains an intuition of expert scientists that cannot be rigorously demonstrated.

 Because of these issues, we think that the argument from the fine tuning of the constants is stronger than the argument from the design of the laws.
-Nevertheless, we have argued throughout this episode that these two principles are accurate with regards to the qualitative aspects of the laws as well, and that the design argument is also a very compelling argument for an intelligent designer of our universe.
+Nevertheless, we have argued throughout this episode that these two principles are accurate with regard to the qualitative aspects of the laws as well and that the design argument is also a very compelling argument for an intelligent designer of our universe.

 Additionally, once you accept the fine tuning argument for an intelligent cause, it becomes much more reasonable and compelling to accept the idea that the qualitative laws of nature were also designed by the same intelligent agent that fixed the quantitative aspect of the laws.

+We’ve now completed 2 independent arguments for an intelligent cause of our universe: one from fine tuning of the constants of nature and the other from the design of the qualitative laws of nature.
 Next time we’re going to discuss the concept of entropy.
 This will lead to our third and final argument for an intelligent cause that emerges from a study of the remarkable order found in the initial conditions of the universe.
-So stay tuned.
-I’m Rabbi Aaron Zimmer.

 bottom of page